iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 <p></p>

 The <i>SigLockedSingleOutput</i> defines an output (with a certain amount) to a single target address which is unlocked via a signature proving ownership over the given address.
-Such output can hold addresses of different types.
+This output can hold addresses of different types.

 ##### Payload